Akashthakar/Remote-Evidence-Collector/README.md

 ## Usage
 Run the script to start collection evidence remotely
 ### 1. On the Receiver (Collector) Machine
-Run the `receiver.sh` to start listening for incoming data:\n Give port number to listen\n
+- Run the `receiver.sh` to start listening for incoming data:
+- Give port number to listen
-Select what to receive?\n
+- Select what to receive?
-Give file name to store data
+- Give file name to store data

 ### 2. On the Sender (Infected) Machine
-Run the `sender.sh` to start listening for incoming data:
+- Run the `sender.sh` to start listening for incoming data:
-Give Listening Machine's IP
+- Give Listening Machine's IP
-Give port number
+- Give port number
-Select what to transfer?
+- Select what to transfer?
-According to that give command or file or image source or memory image file
+- According to that give command or file or image source or memory image file

 ## Security Notice
 These scripts are designed for use in trusted or controlled environments.
 They do not include encryption, authentication, or integrity checks out of the box.